-You’ll be asked to create a username and password, for instance.
+You’ll be asked to create a username and password (make it hard to guess).
 You might also be asked for your website’s name and tagline.
 All of these things, except the username, can be changed later so don’t sweat over these details for too long.

 The setup process usually takes about a minute or so if everything goes according to plan.
 Be sure to keep any details about the installation emailed to you by your hosting company so you know how to access your website.